USACE/go-consequences/CONTRIBUTING.md

 If you haven't already, check out the current issues to see what we are working on and join in on the fun.

-Here are some important resources:
+Here are some areas that need improvement:

+- Adding Life Loss
-- These need to be developed.
+- Adding Time to First Alert
+- Adding Protective Action Initiation
+- Adding Indirect Economic Losses
+- Adding a ConsequencesReceptor Provider interface

 Testing
 We are targeting a robust test coverage for the code, please write tests for new code you create.